Bogdanp/rbrepl.vim/README.md

 # Installation

-Use `pathogen` and clone this repository into your `bundles` directory.
+Use `pathogen` and clone this repository into your `bundle` directory.

 # Usage